live-wire/journal/README.md

     - `generator3 = chain(generator1(), generator2())`
 - Sine waves - Manual Peak detection can look at the local minimas and maximas!
 What about the global characteristics ?
 How to tackle them ? :sad:
 - Wrote `sine_generator.py` to generate X, Y from the sine waves generated.
+- `IDEA: Maybe merge the wavelet peaks that are too close to each other based on a threshold`
+    - Or prune based on amplitude/stretch_factor on both sides of the peak.
+- **Fourier transform**: Get the original bunch of waves from the combination wave
+    - It will show spikes where the actual components occur.
+    - Wind the wave into a circle, the center of mass shifts(on changing the wind frequency) only when it finds a component frequency.
+    - How ? `Integral of -` $g(t)e^{2\pi i f t}$ (Depicts the center of mass (scaled)).

 ---
 `Dec 4, 2018`